redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 ## Install RDI on VMs

-You would normally install RDI on 2 VMs for high availability (HA) but you can also install one just 1 VM if you don't need this.
+You would normally install RDI on two VMs for high availability (HA) but you can also install one just one VM if you don't need this.
 For example, you might not need HA during development and testing.

 The supported OS versions for RDI are: